 CACHO: – This year, I’m having a show back home in Paraguay and working on a new concept which is much softer and simple.
 But we will see, and I’m just experimenting.

 DT 500 ZINE: – What is the story of your work?

 CACHO: – The body art is an exploration of yourself.
 We talk about your story; I paint that on your naked body.

 ” After covering your body with your story, I take pictures of you to later clean you in the shower.
 It’s almost like having an affair, where everything we do or talk about goes down the drain.
-Then usually I’ll dress you, and you go back to your everyday life.”
+Then usually, I’ll dress you, and you go back to your everyday life.”

 Cacho: – I want to be able to keep on doing what I do.
 Oh, and never fly coach again.
 That sums it up.

 DT 500 ZINE: – The place you are living today?

 CACHO: – My Neighborhood is Williamsburg, BK.
 My home is in heaven.
 I have a great light, which gives me the feeling I’m outside.
 I like that because I’m a person that doesn’t leave this place so much.

 ” I do an installation at home every week, so I create the environment I want to leave for that week.
 I create my own little world according to my mood, and this is the place I create.”

 DT 500 ZINE: – ongoing plans?